 These dynasties have been a prominent feature of Thai politics since the country transitioned from an absolute monarchy to a constitutional monarchy in the early 20th century.

-One of the most prominent is the Bhumibol dynasty, named after King Bhumibol Adulyadej, who ruled Thailand from 1946 until his death in 2016.
+But of course standing outside Thai politics and the machinations of its political dynasties is the revered royal family, and in particular the hugely popular King Bhumibol Adulyadej, who ruled Thailand from 1946 until his death in 2016.

-While usually working behind-the-scenes, the Bhumibol dynasty became a major force in Thai politics in the 1940s, and the dearly-loved King Bhumibol played a significant role in the country's post-war political development, often intervening in political crises to restore stability.
+While usually working behind-the-scenes, King Bhumibol played a significant role in the country's post-war political development, often intervening in political crises to restore stability.

 Born in Cambridge, Massachusetts in 1927, Bhumibol Adulyadej assumed the throne at just 18, after the sudden death of his older brother, King Ananda Mahidol.
 He was initially seen as a figurehead with limited power, but became notable for using his moral authority to mediate disputes and intervene in national political crises.